 Precision and recall are metrics used to measure the performance of a model*.

 Precision: For everything that your model predicts, what is the proportion of predictions that are correct?

 Recall: For everything that your model should find, what proportion is effectively found?

 Let’s take a concrete example.

 Below is a basket with 6 apples and 3 peaches.
 We ask a model to find the apples.
-This model, not so performant, considers that they are 5 apples where in reality it’s 3 apples and 2 peaches.
+This model, not so performant, considers that there are 5 apples but in reality it’s 3 apples and 2 peaches.

 - The precision of this model is 3/5 = 60%, i.e. 3 correct apples among 5 apple predictions.

-- The recall of this model is 3/6 = 50%, i.e. among the 6 apples that are in the basket, 3 of them are found.
+- The recall of this model is 3/6 = 50%, i.e. among the 6 apples in the basket, 3 of them are found.

 Image segmentation automatically draws the contours of an object.
 Segmentation is useful for many functionalities such as color extraction or garment recognition.